betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 ## Funding Questions

-### What is the amount of funding for 2023 BSSw Fellows?
+### What is the amount of funding for 2024 BSSw Fellows?

-Each 2023 BSSw Fellow will receive up to $25,000 for an activity that promotes better scientific software.
+Each 2024 BSSw Fellow will receive up to $25,000 for an activity that promotes better scientific software.

 ### How are the funds awarded?
 When do I submit budget information?

-The Fellowship award will be in the form of a subcontract to the recipient’s institution.
+The Fellowship award will be in the form of a subcontract to the recipient's institution.
 The value of the subcontract will not exceed $25,000 in direct costs, plus usual and customary overheads the institution would charge on such a contract.
 It is not necessary to provide a budget with your application; a detailed budget will be part of the contracting process.
 You should familiarize yourself with your organizations budget process.

 ### Are there any restrictions or guidance on how the fellowship funds can be used?

-Most institutions have well-established rules for what constitute “allowable” expenses on research grants or contracts.
+Most institutions have well-established rules for what constitute "allowable" expenses on research grants or contracts.
 Generally, these must be followed.
 (There are a few cases where ORNL and Dept. of Energy rules trump local rules.)
 * The Fellowship is limited to individual applicants, not a team.
 The inclusion of other personnel or contracts to others are generally discouraged.
 Modest amounts budgeted for support services, such as technical editing or graphical design, may make sense in some cases.
 * Budget justification should include items that are essential to the completion of the proposed project.
 This may include awardee labor, labor of students or other individuals, supplies, travel, etc.
 * Travel must be well justified in relation to the proposed work.
 * _Special rules apply to international travel_, including multiple approval processes that require significant lead time.
 Approval of international travel by our sponsors is not guaranteed.
 *	The purchase of computer equipment or other durable equipment is not allowed.
-*	If you’re organizing a workshop or similar event, participant costs (e.g., travel, lodging, per diem) and venue costs (e.g., meeting room rental, AV services) would be allowable.
+*	If you're organizing a workshop or similar event, participant costs (e.g., travel, lodging, per diem) and venue costs (e.g., meeting room rental, AV services) would be allowable.
 Food costs would be allowable with limitations.

 ### Can funds be used for travel?

 Funding can be used to support effort in developing and delivering content, including travel.
 We suggest providing brief information in the proposed work section of the application.
 We will follow up with chosen BSSw Fellows about more specific budget details, including advance approval for travel, as required by the policies of our sponsors.

-### My institution’s project office inquired about indirect/overhead costs for BSSw Fellowship recipients.
+### My institution's project office inquired about indirect/overhead costs for BSSw Fellowship recipients.
 Are indirect/overhead costs allowed and should these be mentioned in the budget?

 In addition to direct support for proposed work up to $25,000, the BSSw Fellowship covers usual and customary institutional indirect/overhead costs.
-Do not include your institution’s indirect/overhead costs in the brief budget information that is submitted in the proposed work section of the application.
+Do not include your institution's indirect/overhead costs in the brief budget information that is submitted in the proposed work section of the application.

 <!--- ### Do you require a budget plan to be submitted as part of the application?
 If so, how detailed does it have to be?
 #Brief budget information can be provided as part of the proposed work section of the application.
 We will follow up later about more specific details.
 Commented out since it now covered in a larger question about funding. --->